rusthon/Rusthon/src/cpptranslator.md

 		## TODO: check why `catch (...)` is not catching file errors
 		out = []

-		use_try = False  ## when building with external tools or platforms -fexceptions can not be enabled.
+		use_try = self._use_try  ## when building with external tools or platforms -fexceptions can not be enabled.

 		if use_try: